jacob-bytedance/notes/source/_posts/Elasticsearch with Spring Boot.md

 Now, let’s accept RESTful API using a controller at `src/main/org/jacobwu/elasticsearch_springboot/controller/MetricController.java`

 I recommend adding a `deleteAllMetrics` endpoint as included below in case you mess up.
+For example, if you specify a data type in Java that is different from the data type in Elasticsearch, you may encounter a server error.
+You can call `deleteAllMetrics` and start over once you make the necessary data type changes.

+**API Endpoints**:
+* POST /api/metrics: Creates a new metric
+* GET /api/metrics/{id}: Retrieves a metric by its ID
+* GET /api/metrics: Retrieves all metrics
+* GET /api/metrics/status/{status}: Retrieves metrics filtered by status
+* GET /api/metrics/category/{category}: Retrieves metrics filtered by category
+* DELETE /api/metrics/{id}: Deletes a metric by its ID
+* DELETE /api/metrics/all: Deletes all metrics

 ```java
 package org.jacobwu.elasticsearch_springboot.controller;